foxxie911/KnowledgeDump/pages/Connascence.md

 - [Connascence](https://connascence.io/) is refining of Afferent and Efferent cohesion metrics which is focused towards Object-oriented programming.
 - History
-  collapsed:: true
 	- Found in 1996
 	- Meilir Page-Jones
 	- Book name "What every programmer should know about Object-Oriented Design"

+> [!note]
-- > "Two components are in connascent if a change in one would require the other to be modified in order to maintain the overall correctness of the system." - Meilir Page-Jones
+"Two components are in connascent if a change in one would require the other to be modified in order to maintain the overall correctness of the system." - Meilir Page-Jones

 - ### Types of connascence
 	- **Static** Connascent
 		- Refers to source-code level coupling.